Intimate Partner Violence/Domestic Violence

 If your anger is getting out of control, your disagreements are increasingly intense, or if you feel that your partner is overly demanding, you may be experiencing IPV.
 You might be feeling a lot of shame and fear.
 You might not have someone you can talk about it, especially if others see you as "the perfect couple."
 If you are in a relationship and feel that there is a pattern of abuse, control, or manipulation present, help is available.

 I understand the impact of internalized homo/bi/transphobia and heterosexism on safety in queer relationships, as well as the specific societal factors that can make it especially difficult for LGBTQ+ folks to maintain safety in relationships.
-Law enforcement isn't always the safest or most helpful option for many people, particularly people in queer relationships, but you do have other options.
+Law enforcement isn't always the safest or most helpful option for many people, particularly people in queer relationships.
+You do have other options.

 If you think you might need help in this area, please contact me for a free consultation at (562) 704-4736, or send me a message here.
 There are effective ways to address this issue, that can keep each of you safe.